Siming-He/siming-he.github.io/index.md

 - Developed recitation materials on machine learning concepts, information theory, and uncertainty quantification.
 Held recitations and office hours.
 Created exam banks. -->

 # Community Involvement
-I promote equity in my communities by actively mentoring others, including student researchers with limited experience, underrepresented K-12 students, and first-year undergraduate students.
+I promote equity and diversity in my communities by actively mentoring others, including underrepresented K-12 students and undergraduate researchers.
-I aspire to alleviate educational inequality by organizing workshops and activities both within the school and in the local community.
+I aspire to actively alleviate educational inequality both within the school and in the local community.

 {% include community.html %}